Ettelbruck

-Ettelbruck (Ettelbréck /lb/, Ettelbrück /de/) is a commune with town status in central Luxembourg, with a population of inhabitants.
+Ettelbruck (Ettelbréck /lb/, Ettelbrück /de/) is a commune with city status in northern Luxembourg, with a population of inhabitants.

 History

 Until 1850, both Erpeldange and Schieren were part of the Ettelbruck commune as well, but both towns were detached from Ettelbruck by law on 1 July 1850.

-Nazi Germany occupied Ettelbruck on 10 May 1940.
+Germany occupied Ettelbruck on 10 May 1940.
 The town was first liberated by US forces on 11 September 1944, however it was recaptured by Germany on 16 December during the Battle of the Bulge.
 Ettelbruck was finally liberated nine days later on Christmas Day, 25 December 1944 by US troops, led by General George S. Patton.
 One of Ettelbruck's main squares is named Patton Square, and is located at the spot where the German offensive into Luxembourg's Alzette Valley was stopped, ending its attempt to reoccupy the country as a whole.
 From 1954 to 2004, the town held a Remembrance Day celebration each July honoring General Patton and the US, British, French, Belgian and Luxembourgish troops who fought with him there.